BALKANGraph/orgchartjs-demos/SubLevels/readme.md

-# Assistant node
+# Sub Levels
-This example demonstrates how to add Assistant node with specified template and change the template of the CEO using tags
+Sub levels.
+You can set the sub level and change it with the node menu.